morazov/Zeolite_CIF_Parser/README.md

 ## Instructions:
 All of the available frameworks posted on the IZA website (as of Nov 1, 2022) have already been processed and the resulting files are available in this repository.

-To reprocess the database (in case of future updates), run the individual scripts in order introduced in [Code Components](#code-components) to generate corresponding files. **Note:** you will need to have dependencies listed in the [requirements](requirements.txt) file installed.
+To reprocess the database (in case of future updates), run the individual scripts in the order they are introduced in [Code Components](#code-components) to generate corresponding files. **Note:** you will need to have dependencies listed in the [requirements](requirements.txt) file installed.
 To quickly install, run the following in your terminal:
 ```
 py -m pip install -r requirements.txt
 ```